 Hispano Suiza

-The Swiss engineer Mark Bikigt was hired design engines for a company in Barcelona which eventually restructured in 1902 and finally in 1904 became "La Hispano-Suiza Fabrica de Automoviles", manufacturing a range of 4 and six cylinder cars.
+The Swiss engineer Mark Bikigt was hired to design engines for a company in Barcelona which eventually restructured in 1902 and finally in 1904 became "La Hispano-Suiza Fabrica de Automoviles", manufacturing a range of 4 and six cylinder cars.